 Processing Data Quality Correction Requests.
-The Director, Division of Information, will, if necessary, route the request to the head of the appropriate division or office within the NLRB who will, in turn, ensure that: (i) the request is reviewed; (ii) any appropriate corrective action is taken; and (iii) a response to the request is made.
+The Director, Office of Congressional and Public Affairs, will, if necessary, route the request to the head of the appropriate division or office within the NLRB who will, in turn, ensure that: (i) the request is reviewed; (ii) any appropriate corrective action is taken; and (iii) a response to the request is made.

 The NLRB will normally respond to requests for correction of information within 60 calendar days of receipt.
 If the request requires more than 60 calendar days to resolve, the NLRB will inform the requestor that more time is required, and indicate the reason why and an estimated decision date.

 Requests for Reconsideration.
 If the requestor does not agree with the response, the requestor may send a request for a reconsideration of the response.
 The reconsideration request must be postmarked (or, in the case of e-mail, date-stamped) within 30 calendar days of the date that the NLRB transmitted its decision on the original request for correction.
 Requests for reconsideration that are received by the NLRB after the 30-calendar day deadline may be denied as untimely.
 The request for reconsideration should include a copy of the original request, a copy of the original response (if in writing) or a summary of the response (if oral), and the following: